RishabPanyam96/Las_Vegas_Food_Inspection/data/README.md

 This directory contains all of the data we analyze in our [code subfolder](../code).

-What I would like to see in this folder.
-  - links to data
-  - links to meta data (or) our own meta data
-  - maybe some EDA findings

 The links to the datasets and some high level analysis can be found below.
 For more quantitative analysis please see our [Exploratory Data Analysis](../code#exploratory-data-analysis)

 ## Yelp Dataset

 The link to the Yelp Dataset we used for this study can be found [here](https://www.yelp.com/dataset).

-This dataset was provided by Yelp as part of a challenge... and it contains:
+This dataset was provided by Yelp as part of a challenge and it contains:

 - **business.json**
 - checkin.json